pcubillos/mc3/docs/api.rst

     pmax: 1D ndarray
         Upper boundaries for the posterior exploration.
     pstep: 1D ndarray
-        Parameter stepping.
-If a value is 0, keep the parameter fixed.
-        Negative values indicate a shared parameter (See Note 1).
+        Parameter stepping behavior.
+        - Free parameters have pstep>0.
+        - Fixed parameters have pstep=0.
+        - Negative values indicate a shared parameter, with pstep set to the negative index of the sharing parameter (starting the count from 1), e.g.: to share second parameter and first one, do: pstep[1] = -1.
+        For MCMC, the pstep value of free parameters set the scale of the initial jump proposal.
     prior: 1D ndarray
-        Parameter prior distribution means (See Note 2).
+        Parameter priors.
+The type of prior is determined by priorlow and priorup:
+            if both priorlow>0 and priorup>0   Gaussian
+            else                               Uniform between [pmin,pmax]
     priorlow: 1D ndarray
-        Lower prior uncertainty values (See Note 2).
+        Lower prior uncertainty values.
     priorup: 1D ndarray
-        Upper prior uncertainty values (See Note 2).
+        Upper prior uncertainty values.
-    nchains: Scalar
-        Number of simultaneous chains to run.
-    ncpu: Integer
-        Number of processors for the MCMC chains (MC3 defaults to one CPU for each chain plus a CPU for the central hub).
-    nsamples: Scalar
-        Total number of samples.
     sampler: String
-        Sampler algorithm:
+        Sampling algorithm:
         - 'mrw':  Metropolis random walk.
         - 'demc': Differential Evolution Markov chain.
         - 'snooker': DEMC-z with snooker update.
-    wlike: Bool
-        If True, calculate the likelihood in a wavelet-base.
-This requires three additional parameters (See Note 3).
+        - 'dynesty': DynamicNestedSampler() sampler from dynesty.
+    ncpu: Integer
+        Number of processors for the MCMC chains (MC3 defaults to one CPU for each chain plus a CPU for the central hub).
     leastsq: String
         If not None, perform a least-square optimization before the MCMC run.
         Select from:
             'lm':  Levenberg-Marquardt (most efficient, but does not obey bounds) 'trf': Trust Region Reflective
     chisqscale: Boolean
-        Scale the data uncertainties such that the reduced chi-squared = 1.
+        Scale the data uncertainties such that the reduced chi-square = 1.
+    nchains: Scalar
+        Number of simultaneous chains to run.
+    nsamples: Scalar
+        Total number of samples.
+    burnin: Integer
+        Number of burned-in (discarded) number of iterations at the beginning of the chains.
+    thinning: Integer
+        Thinning factor of the chains (use every thinning-th iteration) used in the GR test and plots.
+    wlike: Bool
+        If True, calculate the likelihood in a wavelet-base.
+This requires three additional parameters (TBD: this needs documentation).
     grtest: Boolean
-        Run Gelman & Rubin test.
+        If True, run Gelman & Rubin test.
     grbreak: Float
         Gelman-Rubin convergence threshold to stop the MCMC (I'd suggest grbreak ~ 1.001--1.005).
 Do not break if grbreak=0.0 (default).